imagej/imagej.github.io/_pages/plugins/bigstitcher/autoloader.md

 -   Finally, you can choose the **export path**, i.e. the directory the .h5 file(s) are saved to.

-{% include info-box content='Be aware that re-saving a multi-terabyte dataset *may take several hours*.
+{% include notice icon="info" content='Be aware that re-saving a multi-terabyte dataset *may take several hours*.
 However, since most processing steps of BigStitcher can be done on downsampled versions of the data, this will save you a lot of time down the road.' %}

 {% include thumbnail src='/media/bigstitcherautoloader5.png' title='Options for re-saving as multi-resolution HDF5.'%}